-Magic City K9 works with Everglades Re Entry Center to provide the Miami community with trained dogs.
+Magic City K9 works with Everglades Re Entry and Everglades Correctional Institute to provide our Miami and Florida community with trained dogs.

-Dogs graduating from this program will fill many roles, from wonderfully trained family pets to sophisticated assistance dogs.
+Dogs graduating from our program will fill many roles, from wonderfully trained family pets to sophisticated assistance dogs.
 Our program is versatile and unmatched!

-The most unique aspect of our program is that we save dogs, both pure bred and mixed breed, from Miami-Dade Animal Services, and other local animal rescues.
+The most unique aspect of our program is that we save dogs, both pure bred and mixed breed, from shelters across South Florida.
+We target bully breeds over 50lbs who have been stuck in the shelter without any interest.

 Each dog is hand selected and temperament tested.
 Our program is truly the last chance for many of the dogs that gain admission.